Coronavirus: Italy Orders Massive Shutdown; Cruise Ship Gets OK To Dock In California

 USFK is aware of the Department of the Army's order to stop movement for all Army Soldiers and family members moving to or from South Korea or Soldiers scheduled to attend professional military education in the United States due to COVID-19 concerns.
 We are analyzing the impacts. pic.twitter.com/ssedpmligj— U.S. Forces Korea (@USForcesKorea) March 8, 2020

-A U.S. Navy sailor in Italy tested positive on Friday.
+The Army is also restricting movements for employees in hotspots in Italy, after a U.S. Navy sailor there tested positive on Friday.

 And a Pentagon spokesman announced Saturday a Marine assigned to Fort Belvoir, Va., tested positive for COVID-19, after returning from overseas.